gbouras13/plassembler/README.md

 Please read the [Installation](#installation) section for more details, especially if you are an inexperienced command line user.

-## `plassembler` v1.2.0 Updates (12 September 2023)
+## `plassembler` v1.3.0 Updates (24 October 2023)

-`plassembler` v1.2.0 implements the following new features:
+* `plassembler long` should yield improved results.
+It achieves this by treating long reads as both short reads (in the sense of creating a de Brujin graph based assembly) and long reads (for scaffolding) in Unicycler.

-* `plassembler long` officially released and implemented using [Canu](https://github.com/marbl/canu) and [dnaapler](https://github.com/gbouras13/dnaapler) to reassemble unmapped reads in place of Unicycler for `plassembler run`.
-While we'd still recommend getting short reads if you really want to recover plasmids, as long as your long reads are short enough (i.e. not size selected), `plassembler long` should hopefully recover most small plasmids.
+* While I'd still recommend short reads if you can get them, I am now confident that if your isolate has small plasmids in the long read set, `plassembler long` should find them.
-* For more information on `plassembler long`, see the [documentation](https://plassembler.readthedocs.io/en/latest/long/).
+* For more information, see the [documentation](https://plassembler.readthedocs.io/en/latest/long/).
-* Faster mapping thanks to @[fanvanf](https://github.com/fanvanf)'s [issue](https://github.com/gbouras13/plassembler/issues/29).
+* The ability to specify a `--flye_assembly` and `--flye_info` if you already have a Flye assembly for your long reads instead of `--flye_directory` has been added.
+Thanks to @[incoherentian](https://github.com/incoherentian)'s [issue](https://github.com/gbouras13/plassembler/issues/37)
-* The ability to specify a `--flye directory` if you already have a Flye assembly for your long reads, which will tell `plassembler` to skip the long read assembly step.
+* The ability to specify a `--no_copy_numbers` with `plassembler assembled` if you just want to run some plasmids against the PLSDB has been added.
+Thanks to @[gaworj](https://github.com/gaworj)'s [issue](https://github.com/gbouras13/plassembler/issues/36).

 ## Why Does Plassembler Exist?